-19.3.56 The Proposed Scheme for Project 8 falls fully within the Cairngorms National Park.
-The National Park has its own LDP which guides development within the park.
-It is acknowledged that the A9 in this section falls within The Highland Council (THC)'s area; however, as the Proposed Scheme falls fully within the National Park the adopted planning policies for the THC area are not applicable to the Proposed Scheme.
+19.3.59 The Proposed Scheme for falls fully within the CNP.
+The National Park has its own Local Development Plan (LDP) which guides development within the park.
+It is acknowledged that the A9 in this section falls within The Highland Council (THC) area; however, as the Proposed Scheme falls fully within the National Park the adopted planning policies for the THC area are not applicable to the Proposed Scheme.